zw1454/cs107-FinalProject/docs/nico_zheng.md

  - DualNumbers - A class that mimics the behavior of a node in the computational graph.
 When initialized, a dual number class is a single variable with user specified value.
  - AD - Abstract class for user to implement AD (either forward mode or backward mode).
  - ForwardMode - Abstract class to implement forward mode.
- - BackwardMode - Abstract class to implement backward mode.
+ - ReverseMode - Abstract class to implement reverse mode.

 ### Methods and Name Attributes

 The DualNumbers class will contain the following methods and attributes.
 We plan to overload all elementary operations to handle dual number computation under DualNumbers.
- - `__init__` will initialize the current value to be the user specified initial value via `self.value`.
+ - `__init__(self, value)` will initialize the current value to be the user specified initial value via `self.value`.
 It will also set the initial derivative via `self.der = 1`.
- - `__add__` will add the values and derivatives by creating a new dual number class with updated attributes.
+ - `__add__(self, other)` will add the values and derivatives by creating a new dual number class with updated attributes.
- - `__radd__` will handle the case of constant addition with a dual number.
+ - `__radd__(self, other)` will handle the case of constant addition with a dual number.
- - `__mul__` will multiply the values and mimic the product derivative rule for derivatives by creating a new dual number class with updated attributes.
+ - `__mul__(self, other)` will multiply the values and mimic the product derivative rule for derivatives by creating a new dual number class with updated attributes.
- - `__rmul__` will handle the case of constant multiplication with a dual number.
+ - `__rmul__(self, other)` will handle the case of constant multiplication with a dual number.
- - `__truediv__` will divide the values and mimic the division derivative rule for derivatives by creating a new dual number class with updated attributes.
+ - `__truediv__(self, other)` will divide the values and mimic the division derivative rule for derivatives by creating a new dual number class with updated attributes.
- - `__pow__` will give the power of the values and mimic the power derivative rule for derivatives by creating a new dual number class with updated attributes.
+ - `__pow__(self, other)` will give the power of the values and mimic the power derivative rule for derivatives by creating a new dual number class with updated attributes.

-For AD it would be a short method to figure out if it is using forward or backward mode and pass it to the forward or backward mode class implementations.
+For AD it would be a short method to figure out if it is using forward or reverse mode and pass it to the forward or backward mode class implementations.
+ - `forward()`: Use forward mode to evaluete the derivative of the objective function.
+ - `reverse()`: Use reverse mode to evaluete the derivative of the objective function.

 (Tentative) Within the foward and backward node classes:
  - Method to make the computational graph